 Visual Arts at ImperialThe focus of visual art activities at Imperial College is the Blyth Gallery, curated by Mindy Lee.
 The gallery hosts in-house and visiting artist exhibitions throughout the year.
 In addition to running the Gallery, Mindy organises workshops on various facets of visual art practice.

 Eating and DrinkingAt Imperial College, catering outlets and restaurants have a great range of food and drinks for you to choose from throughout the day.

 In all our catering outlets on campus we aim to provide choice, value and convenience.

 Imperial College is a Fairtrade University and we believe that by becoming a Fairtrade University we will be able to improve social and cultural awareness amongst staff and students.
 Imperial College members have a wide social responsability to support high standards of ethical and environmental influences in future global trading.

 You will find Fairtrade Cafe Direct hot beverages and a wide range of ethical products in all our catering outlets.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Imperial College London!
+Some of these might help you to study for a Master at Imperial College London!